x-cray/ocr-consumed-energy-logger/README.md

 user@macos$ pip install -r requirements.txt
 ```

-After that one could run included Jupyter notebook in an environment of choice, for instance in [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+After that one should be able to run included Jupyter notebook in an environment of choice, for instance in [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 # Hardware

-In terms of the hardware I used Raspberry Pi Zero W with [ZeroCam module](https://www.kiwi-electronics.com/en/camera-module-for-raspberry-pi-zero-3882) and it looks pretty much like this:
+In terms of the hardware the code has been tested on Raspberry Pi Zero W with [ZeroCam module](https://www.kiwi-electronics.com/en/camera-module-for-raspberry-pi-zero-3882) and the setup looks pretty much like this:

 | ![RPi front](./img/rpi-1.jpg) | ![RPi back](./img/rpi-2.jpg) |
 | --- | --- |

-For highlighting the scene I used 2 [clear LEDs](https://www.kiwi-electronics.com/en/3mm-led-clear-white-10-pack-3099) working at 3.1V and drawing 20mA.
-To turn them on I'll use 3.3V signal on GPIO pins.
-Since working voltage of the LED is lower we need to drop 3.3V down to 3.1V using dropping resitor.
+For highlighting the scene the board is using 2 [clear LEDs](https://www.kiwi-electronics.com/en/3mm-led-clear-white-10-pack-3099) working at 3.1V and drawing 20mA.
+To turn them on we'll output a 3.3V signal on GPIO pins.
+Since the working voltage of an LED is lower we need to drop 3.3V down to 3.1V using dropping resitor.
 In order to calculate resistor parameters I used [this calculator](https://www.pcboard.ca/led-dropping-resistor-calculator) which gave me [10 ohm](https://www.kiwi-electronics.com/en/electronics-parts-components-113/passive-components-211/resistor-10-ohm-1-4-watt-5-10-pack-643).
 More about [controlling LEDs via GPIO](https://www.freecodecamp.org/news/hello-gpio-blinking-led-using-raspberry-pi-zero-wh-65af81718c14/).

 ## Raspberry Pi setup